datainfrahq/dsoi-spec/apis/00-basic-install/v1beta1/cluster.md

 #### Order

 - Distributed applications will have multiple nodes.
 An order defines in which order to rollout the nodes.
-User can change the order of N number of nodes. ```OrderForCreateUpdate``` is an array.
+User can change the order of N number of nodes. ```deploymentOrder``` is an array.

 ```
 kind: MyAppCluster
 metadata:
   name: bigapp
 spec:
-  OrderForCreateUpdate:
+  deploymentOrder:
   - node1
   - node2
   - node3